AdobeDocs/experience-manager-learn.en/help/assets/sharing/publish.md

 title: How to Publish Assets using AEM
 description: Learn how to publish assets and their renditions from AEM Author to AEM Publish.
 sub-product: assets
-feature: Publishing
-topics: Content Management
+feature: Asset Management
-audience: author
-doc-type: feature video
-activity: use
 version: cloud-service
 kt: 330932
 thumbnail: 32194.jpg
+topic: Content Management
+role: Business Practitioner
+level: Beginner
 ---

 # Publish